 The draft Statement of Accounts were authorised for issue 14 July 2022 by the Corporate Director of Finance and Resources, Alison Taylor CPFA.
+The audited Statement of Accounts were re-authorised for issue on 1 November 2022 by the Corporate Director of Finance and Resources, Alison Taylor, CPFA and approved by the Audit Committee at its meeting on 10 November 2022 pending final audit certification.
+The accounts were subsequently authorised for issue on 27 January 2023.
 This is the date up to which post balance sheet events have been considered.